 WHEREFORE, third-party plaintiff, 637 Arnold, LLC, demands the entry of a judgment against the defendant Stewart Title Guaranty Company, as follows:

-Declaring 637 Arnold is entitled to coverage from the Policy;
+Declaring 637 Arnold is entitled to coverage under the Policy;

-Requiring Stewart reimburse 637 Arnold for all costs associated with the defense of this Action and defending the title to the 637 Arnold Property, including, but not limited to, reasonable attorneys fees and costs previously incurred and those to be further incurred;
+Requiring Stewart reimburse 637 Arnold for all costs associated with the defense of this Action and defending the title to the 637 Arnold Property, including, but not limited to, reasonable attorney’s fees and costs previously incurred and those to be further incurred;

+Requiring Stewart to reimburse 637 Arnold for compensatory damages and costs incurred and related to the loss of use of the 637 Arnold Property as a result of the Action and the alleged encroachment which is insured under the Policy; Remedninge need to fix title so it is marketable again.

 For such other relief as the Court deems equitable and just.